leozxliu/lammps/doc/src/Packages_details.rst

 Building with this package requires a 1d FFT library be present on your system for use by the PPPM solvers.
-This can be the KISS FFT library provided with LAMMPS, 3rd party libraries like FFTW, or a vendor-supplied FFT library.
-See the :doc:`Build settings <Build_settings>` doc page for details on how to select different FFT options for your LAMPMS build.
+This can be the KISS FFT library provided with LAMMPS, third party libraries like FFTW, or a vendor-supplied FFT library.
+See the :doc:`Build settings <Build_settings>` page for details on how to select different FFT options for your LAMPMS build.

 **Supporting info:**